About our twins

 All in all Prep (first year of school in QLD) has been fairly smooth sailing.
 I just know that if they had started a year earlier they would have really been struggling.
 While I suspect they would have held up their own academically, there is just no way emotionally they were ready.

 I am lucky enough to spend a bit of time in the classroom with the kids (our twins are in the same class).
 I look at some of the youngest children in the class and see how much they are struggling with their emotional maturity.
 People generally immediately think of academic readiness when looking at school readiness, but emotional readiness is far more important, just ask any teacher.
 The teacher is qualified to teach them, regardless of their academic level.
 As a side note, there is one girl who is one of the youngest in their class, and academically and emotionally she is doing exceptionally well.
 However she is the youngest of 4 children and has been exposed to school life from almost the day she was born.
 So there are other aspects to consider than just date of birth.

 In today’s society, many families are choosing to hold their children back a year.
 It is now widely accepted and not many people will question your decision.
 I have spoken to many people regarding this topic and I have never had a single person say they regret holding their child back.
 But I have had countless people say they wish they had held their child back.

 Things to consider for the future

 The only two things that I can see that may possibly cause a problem, but these can also cause problems if they were on the younger side, is the fact that they will possibly be driving while they are still at school and some of their peers won’t be.
 Some may also be of legal age to drink alcohol and others will not be.
 However, I was schooled in NSW and this was the norm, and we all survived.
-The other issue is that stage I’m not looking forward to (but this is regardless of what year they started school!!) the development of sexual maturity between 11-13 years.
-However, as with every other aspect of parenting, we will cross those bridges as they appear, along with any other that may crop up along the way.
+The other issue is that stage I’m not looking forward to (but this is regardless of what year they started school!!) is the development of sexual maturity between 11-13 years.
+However, as with every other aspect of parenting, we will cross those bridges as they appear.
+Along with any others that may crop up along the way.